-Whole dollar amounts - You may elect to show amounts in whole dollars rather than in dollars and cents.
-Round any amount from 50 cents through 99 cents to the next higher dollar.
+50 cents through 99 cents to the next higher dollar.
 Round any amount less than 50 cents to the next lower dollar.

-Negative amounts - Show any negative amounts in parentheses.
+Negative amounts - Show any negative amounts with a minus (-) sign.

 Line instructions

 Line A - Make your payment in United States funds.
 We will accept a foreign check or foreign money order only if payable through a United States bank or if marked Payable in U.S. funds.